wlstewar/mltonrtems2017/README.md

 2. RTEMS lacks mmap support, it's implemented in terms of malloc. mumap is... well, left unimplemented, which means MLton WILL suffer memory leak if it tries to deallocate heaps (fortunately not too common).
-3. Network related APIs are all disabled due to lack of support in RTEMS and there does not seem to be a trivial way to fix it.
+3. Network related APIs are all removed (deleted from basis-library/*) due to lack of support in RTEMS and there does not seem to be a trivial way to fix it.

 ## Compiling: